ezpaarse-project/ezunpaywall/services/harvester-unpaywall/README.md

 ## Cron

-- Demo apikey : Reset the counter at 100 000 of demo API key.
+- demo-apikey : Reset the counter at 100 000 for the demo API key.
-- Data update : Starts the data update process.
+- data-update : Starts the data update process.
-- Download snapshot : Download current snapshot of unpaywall.
+- download-snapshot : Download current snapshot of unpaywall.
-- Clean File : Deletes data or log files after a certain period of time.
+- clean-File : Deletes data or log files after a certain period of time.
+- update-doi : Resets the DOI counter directly from the Unpaywall API

 ## Log format